Race Through New York Starring Jimmy Fallon: Ride

-Jimmy Fallon emerges once again from backstage through the stage curtains, this time driving "The Tonight Rider", challenging the audience to the race through New York.
-The Roots can be seen to provide the music as Steve Higgins counts down the start of the race.
-The race kicks off through Studio 6B's backstage corridors, racing through NBC personnel, passing by Tight Pants and Hashtag the Panda.
-After almost crashing into Hashtag, Jimmy's vehicle skids through the corridor and crashes through the wall along with the audience, landing at West 50th Street between the NBC Studios marquee and Radio City Music Hall.
-Shortly after, Jimmy crashes into a taxi driven by Travis Bickle (Fallon), then the race continues through Times Square.
+Steve Higgins once again introduces Jimmy Fallon, who re-emerges from backstage through the stage curtains, this time driving "The Tonight Rider", challenging the audience to the race through New York.
+The Roots can be seen providing the music as Higgins counts down the start of the race, while also serving as the race's commentator.
+The race kicks off through Studio 6B's backstage hallways, racing through NBC personnel and passing by Tight Pants and Hashtag the Panda.
+After almost crashing into Hashtag, Jimmy's vehicle spins-out at a corner and crashes through the wall along with the audience, landing at West 50th Street next to Radio City Music Hall.
+Shortly after, Jimmy crashes into a taxi driven by Travis Bickle (Fallon).

-Jimmy and the audience race under the Hard Rock Cafe marquee and head into the New York City Subway's Times Square–42nd Street station, where the audience encounters The Ragtime Gals singing a melody before turning to the subway tracks.
-After almost crashing with an oncoming train (operated by Fallon), the audience is able to escape by reversing and turning into a tunnel under construction and later exiting to the first checkpoint, where Sara is crossing the street with her stepdad, Gary, who's carrying a basket full of the Tonight Show Golden Retriever puppies.
-Jimmy's wife, Nancy Juvonen makes a cameo appearance with their daughters, Winnie and Frances Fallon.
+The race continues through Times Square, where Jimmy and the audience speed under the Hard Rock Cafe marquee and head into the New York City Subway's Times Square–42nd Street station, where the audience encounters The Ragtime Gals singing a melody before turning to the subway tracks.
+After almost crashing with an oncoming train (operated by Fallon), the audience is able to escape by reversing and turning into a tunnel under construction, exiting to the street at the first checkpoint.
+Sara is crossing the street with her stepdad, Gary, who's carrying a basket full of the Tonight Show Golden Retriever puppies.
+Jimmy's wife, Nancy Juvonen makes a cameo appearance with their daughters, Winnie and Frances.